arodzUW/EEP520-FinalProject/README.md

 Prisioner
 ---

 The player agent is you, the prisioner, the user controlled robot.
 The `player_agent.h` file controls the functonality of the robot.
 Simply, the robot has one major class defining its behavior once the simulation has started: "playerAgentController".
-PlayerAgentController class defines what the robot should do when pressing the keys on the keyboard and at what force / directio should the robot move when the keys are pressed.
+PlayerAgentController class defines what the robot should do when pressing the keys on the keyboard and at what force / direction should the robot move when the keys are pressed.
+The class also 'watches' for events being sent from other classes and responds to them as appropriate.
 For more details, please refer to the in-code comments left in the `.h` file.
 Below the playerAgentController's class. <br />

 ```c++
 class playerAgentController : public Process, public AgentInterface {